wwwenjie/react-starter/README.md

 ## Release

-This project use [standard-version](https://github.com/conventional-changelog/standard-version) to manage release, run `yarn release` will create new version with tag.
+This project use [standard-version](https://github.com/conventional-changelog/standard-version) to manage release, run `pnpm release` will create new version with tag.

 ## Rules